All applicants should normally have a good honours degree in a relevant subject area or equivalent professional experience.

 Months of entry

-The programme enables students to engage with the craft and creative practice of sound production applied to film, animation, television, new media, electronic games and visual art.
-It promotes production of original work, through individual or group-based research, that is conceptually-driven, aesthetically challenging and wide-ranging in its use of sound design and music production/compostion.
+The Masters of Design (M.Des) in Sound for the Moving Image offers the opportunity for postgraduate students to engage with the craft and creative practice of sound production applied to film, animation, television, new media, electronic games and visual art, as well as equipping students with the tools required to develop a research project within this field.
+The programme promotes production of original work, through individual or group-based research, that is conceptually-driven, aesthetically challenging and wide-ranging in its use of sound design and music production/compostion.

 Course contact details